airdeploy/airdeploy-docs/docs/flagger/flags.md

 ## Flag Control

-Just like in the Managing Flags, you can Enable and Disable a Flag to control whether entities receive their assigned variation or are all directed to Off.
+Just like in the __Managing Flags__, you can [Enable and Disable a Flag](projects.md#enable-and-disable-a-flag) to control whether entities receive their assigned variation or are all directed to Off.
 However, you must save and publish your choice for it to take effect.

 - Locate the toggle in the Flag Control panel.
 - Toggle the on or off.